Amru2010/Agro-Connect/README.md

 ## Features

-1. **Dual Interfaces**: CropConnect provides separate interfaces for consumers and sellers, accessible through the navbar with options for SignUp and SignIn including email verification for the created account.
+1. **Dual Interfaces**: AgroConnect provides separate interfaces for consumers and sellers, accessible through the navbar with options for SignUp and SignIn including email verification for the created account.

 ***Seller Side***